vincenzooo/pyXsurf/README_developers.rst

 Status of installer
 -------------------------------------------------

+The library is installable with common python practices,

 I have tried the installation on a few computers and it worked smoothly by `setup.py`.
 The folder ``test_install`` contains tests that verify a correct installation.